Will counselling take away all my problems?

 13) Is it the right time (emotionally) for me to start counselling?

-How do I pay for my sessions?
+How do I pay for my counselling sessions?

 What happens if I don’t pay for my sessions?